|

 2" x 3" x 8' runners and board on board fencing with gaps.
 Don't make

-the mistake and end up with a popsicle stick experiment in your backyard.
+the mistake and end up with a Popsicle stick experiment in your backyard.
 The best advice would be to ask the following questions.

 -